keepthrifty/keepthrifty.github.io/_posts/2017/2017-09-12-youre-the-product.md

   "/2016/07/21/spending-on-free"
 ]

+audio:
+  file: /assets/audio/posts/keep-thrifty-2017-09-12-youre-the-product.mp3
+  duration: '00:05:28'
+  explicit: 'no'
+  block: 'no'
+  length: 5264410

 tags: [Money]

 ---

 Through the work of millions of writers and creators, the internet has become the biggest knowledge-sharing repository the world has ever known.
 But you know that saying - "There's no such thing as a free lunch?"
-Our free and open access to information isn't really free. we're paying for it every day and it's time to ask whether our money could be put to better use.
+Our free and open access to information isn't really free.
+We're paying for it every day and it's time to ask whether our money could be put to better use.

 ## When Free Isn't Free